 It all starts with the ring

 In reality, your statement wedding begins long before the big day.
 For many, the choice of engagement rings is the first step of many.
 It is important to note that the ring continues to be one of the most significant dilemmas for the partner who chooses to pop the question.
 The first and main thought that comes to mind is the matter of cost.
 How much should the ring cost in an ideal world?
 Many planners have suggested you should stick to a two months salary rule, but in reality, there are a lot of factors to consider.
 The average age to get married in the US is 28.
 According to the Bureau of Labor Statistics, the median earnings at 28 are $40,352 per year.
 If you were to follow the two months rule, you or your partner would have to scope out over $6,700 for a ring.
 But it’s not always possible to commit to such an amount.
 Unfortunately, too many couples fall in the trap of believing that the price of the ring is a statement of love and commitment.
-In reality, you can find a lot of elegant and sophisticated options that look every bit just as impressive as a more expensive ring.
+In reality, you can find a lot of elegant and sophisticated options that look every bit just as impressive as a more expensive ring, and it’s usually from the same place where you get your wedding bands, which should not also be forgotten.
+Have a look at the elegant women’s and men’s wedding rings Australia has and you will be surprised at how reasonable their prices can be.
 Making your first statement at this point is about choosing a ring that you are comfortable with for your budget.

 The luxury venue without the castle budget